U.S. Stock Market Bull and Bear Indicator – S&P 500

 Investor Sentiment – U.S. Market Greed/Fear Index

-Investor Sentiment – U.S. Market Greed/Fear Index At a Greed and Fear Index reading of 70.36, investors see pullbacks as buying invitations, not red flags — a sign of broad optimism and a taste for risk.
+Investor Sentiment – U.S. Market Greed/Fear Index With the Greed and Fear Index sitting at 70.37, sentiment leans bullish — market participants see dips as buying opportunities, not warning signs.
 Image: Real Investment Advice

 Consolidated Equity Positioning